ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 Another prostate biopsy within 6 to 12 months, then a biopsy at least every 2 to 5 years

-A patient on active surveillance should receive treatment if the cancer shows signs of becoming more aggressive or spreading, causes pain, or blocks the urinary tract.
+A patient should receive treatment if the results of the tests done during active surveillance show signs of the cancer becoming more aggressive or spreading, causes pain, or blocks the urinary tract.

-Real caution must be taken not to make errors of judgment about the disease.
-In other words, doctors must collect as much information as possible about the patient’s other illnesses and life expectancy to determine whether active surveillance or watchful waiting are appropriate options for each patient.
+Doctors must be cautious that they do not make errors in judging the disease.
+In other words, doctors must collect as much information as possible about the patient’s other illnesses and life expectancy to determine whether active surveillance or watchful waiting is appropriate for each patient.
 In addition, many doctors recommend a repeat biopsy shortly after diagnosis to confirm that the cancer is in an early stage and growing slowly before considering active surveillance for an otherwise healthy man.
 New information is becoming available all the time, and it is important for men to discuss these issues with their doctor to make the best decisions about treatment.
 Learn more about ASCO’s endorsement of recommendations for active surveillance on asco.org.

 Local treatments get rid of cancer from a specific, limited area of the body.
-For men diagnosed with early-stage prostate cancer, local treatments, such as surgery or radiation therapy, may get rid of the cancer completely.
-However, if the cancer has spread outside the prostate gland, other types of treatment may be needed to destroy cancer cells located in other parts of the body.
+Such treatments include surgery and radiation therapy.
+For men diagnosed with early-stage prostate cancer, local treatments may get rid of the cancer completely.
+However, if the cancer has spread outside the prostate gland, other types of treatment called systemic treatments (see next section, below) may be needed to destroy cancer cells located in other parts of the body.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is used to try to eliminate a tumor before it spreads outside the prostate.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 For prostate cancer, an urologist or urologic oncologist is the surgical oncologist involved in treatment.
 The type of surgery depends on the stage of the disease, the man’s overall health, and other factors.